Mary Murrell is a cultural anthropologist and independent scholar/researcher whose work concerns the intersections of

 In a different direction, I have a deepening interest in birds and their ecologies.
 In season, I have been participating in citizen science projects that collect observations from individuals about bird location and breeding activity in Wisconsin.
-I am contemplating the pursuit of a formal research project focused on the social relationships among individuals, birds, conservationists, governments, and scientists, especially as made concrete in “big data.”
+I am contemplating the pursuit of a formal research project focused on the social relationships among individuals, birds, conservationists, governments, and scientists, especially as made concrete through “big data.”

 I received my Ph.D. in anthropology from the University of California, Berkeley, in 2012.
-My research has received support from the National Science Foundation, the American Council of Learned Societies, the Andrew H. Mellon Foundation, and the University of California.
+My dissertation research received support from the National Science Foundation, the American Council of Learned Societies, the Andrew H. Mellon Foundation, and the University of California.

 My teaching — at the University of California, Berkeley, and the University of Wisconsin, Madison — has focused on the anthropology of media/new media and science and technology studies.